dmaslov/flask-blog/README.md

 ![wysiwyg_editor_panel](http://i.imgur.com/D6aFuLT.png)

-The editor is based on [MDMagick](https://github.com/fguillen/MDMagick) project
+The editor is based on [MDMagick](https://github.com/fguillen/MDMagick) project.

 To insert any tag you need to SELECT a word and then click on needed tag on editor panel.